dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Throttle](Images/ScreenshotThrottle.png) ![Joystick](Images/ScreenshotJoystick.png)

-6. Check you MAP axis bindings.
+6. Check your MAP axis bindings.
 [See instructions](#bind-an-axis) if these are wrong

     - *You will need to press the Map Holographic tab (instead of Cockpit) to set bindings for the galaxy map axis.*